ImageMagick/Usage-Markdown/distorts/index.md

 ![\[Diagram\]](../img_diagrams/ewa_mapping.gif)

-For example here is a diagram showing how a round pixel in various parts of the final image needs to use all the colors from a larger, elliptical area in the source image (or texture as it is sometimes called).
+For example, here is a diagram showing how a round pixel in various parts of the final image needs to use all the colors from a larger, elliptical area in the source image (or texture as it is sometimes called).

 Using an elliptical area of the source image to calculate colors for each destination pixel, is a method known as Elliptical Weighted Average (EWA) Re-sampling, and was outlined in the PDF research paper "[Fundamentals of Texture Mapping and Image Warping](http://www.cs.cmu.edu/~ph/texfund/texfund.pdf)" by *Paul Heckbert* (who also wrote the 'zoom' program from which practically all resize algorithms are derived).
 This was then used to define the new [Generalized Distortion Operator](#distort) (see below).